caiiiycuk/js-dos/README.md

 [![Build Status](https://travis-ci.org/caiiiycuk/js-dos.svg?branch=6.22)](https://travis-ci.org/caiiiycuk/js-dos)

 6.22 is a javascript library that allows you to run DOS programs in browser. js-dos provides nice and easy to use javascript api over dosbox.
+Try our <a href="https://dosify.me">demo app</a>.

 You can found previous version here [v3](https://js-dos.com/index_v3.html)